boystrange/ProgramVerification/src/Chapter/Preamble/Demo.lagda.md

 Now, since `fast-fibo` (and particularly `fibo-from` on which it relies) is substantially more complex than `fibo`, we may wonder whether `fast-fibo` is in fact equivalent to `fibo`.
-We may perform a few test asking Agda to evaluate `fast-fibo`, but these tests are **necessarily finite**.
+We may perform a few tests asking Agda to evaluate `fast-fibo`, but these tests are **necessarily finite**.
 The only way to be absolutely sure that `fibo` and `fast-fibo` are the same function is by **proving** that they are equivalent.